DDHarry/Erlang_Quick_guide_and_Training/README.md

 Erlang is a  concurrent and functional programming language whose development favors practicability over purity.
 It is production oriented.
 Thanks to its concurrency characteristics, Erlang also benefits from these interesting properties:

-  • **scalability**, because concurrency is build thanks to small, independant programs;
+  • **scalability**, because concurrency relies thanks onto small, independant programs;

   • __fault-tolerance__, it was specifically built to protect against faillures;